 A special case of a composite element is a composite element with a nested <many-to-one> element.
-A mapping like this allows you to map extra columns of a many-to-many association table to the composite element class.
+This mapping allows you to map extra columns of a many-to-many association table to the composite element class.
 The following is a many-to-many association from Order to Item where PurchaseDate, Price and Quantity are properties of the association: